zzhenglab/ai4chem/book/_build/html/_sources/lecture-03.md

 ### 8.1 Read a SMILES and inspect

 Given `smi = "O=C(O)c1ccccc1Cl"`.
-a) Draw with atom numbers.
-b) Count number of rings.
+a) Count number of rings.
-c) Print the list of bonds with begin and end atom indices and bond orders.
+bc) Print the list of bonds with begin and end atom indices and bond orders.

 ```python
 from rdkit import Chem